Here's what's in the bipartisan infrastructure bill - KESQ

 By Katie Lobosco and Tami Luhby, CNN

-A bipartisan group of senators reached an agreement Wednesday on key sticking points that had been holding up a massive infrastructure package during months of negotiations.
+A bipartisan group of senators unveiled the legislative text of the infrastructure bill on Sunday night after months of negotiations.

-The full bill text has not yet been released, but in total, the deal includes $550 billion in new federal investments in America’s infrastructure over five years.
-CNN obtained a 57-page summary of the elements in the plan.
+In total, the deal includes $550 billion in new federal investments in America’s infrastructure over five years.

 However, it is far short of the $2.25 trillion proposal that President Joe Biden unveiled in March.
 That measure, known as the American Jobs Plan, included money for roads, bridges and public transportation, but it drew criticism from many Republicans for also making investments in areas not traditionally considered infrastructure, such as caregiving for aging Americans and workforce training.

-Note: This story has been updated Sunday with the release of the bill text.